Gary VigenLiquid error: internal

 The palette consists of a variety of colors.
 Each color is made from pre-mixed powder paint.
 This mixture is composed of the same ingredients used in the making of the glass.
 A special oil is mixed with the powder to create a usable consistency.
-The paint is than applied in any number of ways – knives, brushes, sponges and pens.
-The depth and intensity of color is strengthened with many layers of paint.
+The paint is then applied in any number of ways – knives, brushes, sponges and pens.
+The depth and intensity of color are strengthened with many layers of paint.
 After each layer is applied the painting is fired in a kiln at 1,300 degrees.
 This process makes the paint permanently fixed to the glass.

 Although this process of applying paint to the surface of glass seems new and unusual it is, in fact, a very old technique.
 This technique has been used in many of the cathedrals around the world and can be found in many old buildings.
-It is a technique that has not been used a lot in recent years and is just now experiencing a “rebirth” through the skilled hands of artists such as myself.
+It is a technique that has not been used a lot in recent years and is just now experiencing a “rebirth” through the skilled hands of artists such as Vigen.

-My personal approach to glass has been developed and reinforced through my interest in drawing.
-While much of my past 30 thirty years has been devoted to teaching art to junior high students drawing has been the primary avocation in my life time of art.
-In turn, I have applied many styles that are used toward a unique technique in this medium.
-Each of my paintings is truly one-of-a-kind.
+Vigen’s personal approach to glass has been developed and reinforced through his interest in drawing.
+“While much of my past thirty years has been devoted to teaching art to junior high students, drawing has been the primary avocation in my life time of art,” says Vigen.
+In turn, Vigen has applied many styles that are used toward a unique technique in this medium.
+Each of his paintings is truly one of a kind.
 No prints of your piece will ever be made.
 Gary Vigen passed away December 30, 2016.